swcarpentry/shell-novice/episodes/03-create.md

 {: .callout}

 ## Moving files and directories
-Returning to the `data-shell` directory,
+Returning to the `shell-lesson-data` directory,

 ```
-cd ~/Desktop/data-shell/
+cd ~/Desktop/shell-lesson-data/
 ```
 {: .language-bash}